 - 10.3.1 The report will contain the title Forensic Biology Report, Forensic DNA Report, or CODIS Search Report as appropriate. - 10.3.2 For clarity, when a statement(s) is about a particular Item (or multiple items listed individually), the "I" will be capitalized as in a name.
-When writing in general terms (i.e., the following items:) the "i" will remain lowercase. - 10.3.3 The case submission information will include: laboratory case #, agency, agency case #, offense date(s), investigating officer, report #, evidence submission date(s), analyst, and principals (victim, suspect, etc.) - 10.3.4 The body of the report will be separated from the case submission information by the following headings: Evidence Description, Conclusions and Interpretations, and Disposition of Evidence. - 10.3.5 Conclusions and interpretations statements should be, inasmuch as possible, in the following order: 1) positive results or inclusions, 2) inconclusive results, 3) negative results or exclusions and 4) items not examined. - 10.3.6 The following results/conclusions statements are to be used in a biology screening report, as dictated by the analysis findings.
+When writing in general terms (i.e., the following items:) the "i" will remain lowercase. - 10.3.3 The case submission information will include: laboratory case #, agency, agency case #, offense date(s), investigating officer, report #, evidence submission date(s), analyst, and principals (victim, suspect, etc.) - 10.3.4 The body of the report will be separated from the case submission information by the following headings: Evidence Description, Conclusions and Interpretations, and Disposition of Evidence. - 10.3.5 The following results/conclusions statements should be used in a biology screening report, as dictated by the analysis findings.
+However, they may not cover all scenarios encountered during forensic DNA casework.
+Situations not covered by the standard method will be handled on a case by case basis upon consultation with the DNA Technical Lead.
 Where appropriate, descriptions, quantity, and/or locations of individual stains may be included in the corresponding statements.
-Portions of individual statements may be combined as needed: - 10.3.6.1 Semen Results/Conclusions Statements:
+Portions of individual statements may be combined as needed.

+10.3.5.1 Semen Results/Conclusions Statements: